emd5/Ghost/README.md

 2. When creating a database, the free tier charges $20.00.
 Which we decided to use local database.

+	DB instance identifier - `ghostDB`

+	Enter new Master Username and Password

 # Quickstart Install